Family Game Night (game show): Yahtzee Bowling

 In this variation of Yahtzee, the dice are represented as 5 six-sided bowling pins with dice pips numbered 1 through 6 on every pin.
 Each family gets three chances to roll a bowling ball down a lane and knock down the pins to make the best scoring combination possible—in order from least to best: a pair, two pair, three of a kind, a small square, a full house, a large straight, four of a kind, or Yahtzee (five of a kind).

 The family with the best combination wins a frame; two frames win the game.
 If a "Roll-Off" is required after the families split the first two, each family gets only one roll, picking their best roller from each family, whoever scores the best combination wins the game.
 A family who makes a Yahtzee also receives a bonus prize (this only happened once, however).

 Monopoly Crazy Cash Machine

 Both teams use the Crazy Cash Cards from the Crazy Cash Corner to earn cash.
 The Crazy Cash Corner holds 21 cards in a 3x7 grid featuring Monopoly tokens.
 Both teams start with one card and they can earn more by winning games.
 Each player from a team inserts the card into the machine and a random amount of cash is added to their bank with the highest amount ranging from $7,500 to $25,000.
 When that happens, Monopoly money will come out of the machine.
 The team with the most cash when all of the cards are used earns a vacation.
-Even if a family loses, both teams get to keep their money.
-Starting with season three, one family plays the game for a car, but with 16 cards.
+Both teams get to keep their money.